jakk-er/ScrapEZ/readme.md

 **Modification Restrictions**
 ---------------------------

+### Modification Restrictions

 You are permitted to modify the software for your own educational purposes, but you agree not to modify the software in a way that would compromise its integrity or security.
 You also agree not to remove or alter any copyright notices, trademarks, or other proprietary rights notices from the software.

+When redistributing or sharing modified versions of the software, you must provide appropriate attribution, indicate if changes were made, and include a link to the original license.

 **Dependencies**
 --------------